Strongman provokes thoughts in new single ‘Last Verse’

 Loved for his intelligent lyricism and spot-on delivery, the rapper backs his claim as the best rap artist in the country on this song.

-Last Verse comes off as the last song off his The Tape EP.
+Last Verse comes off as the last song of his The Tape EP.

 Production credit goes to TubhaniMuzik.